Known About Traveling in Local Trains Of Mumbai 2022

 Mumbai Railway Network Map

-5. What is the difference between a slow and a fast train?: In any route (Example: Western railway route), There are a few MAJOR stations like Mumbai Central, Dadar, Bandra, Andheri, and Borivali.
+5. What is the difference between a slow and a fast train?: In any route (Example: Western railway route), there are a few MAJOR stations like Mumbai Central, Dadar, Bandra, Andheri, and Borivali.
 In between any of these 2 major stations are many other stations.
 For example, between suburban stations like Bandra and Andheri, there are stations called ‘Khar Road’, ‘Santacruz’, and ‘Vile Parle’.

 A fast train usually Stops ONLY at major stations.
 A Slow local train usually stops at all train stations taking more travel time.
 A point to note here is, At times when time is not a challenge, people do travel via slow trains compared to fast just to avoid huge crowds.

-6. How safe are Mumbai local trains ?: These trains are very safe, even the late-night travel is worry-free as working-class people are always there to give company.
+6. How safe are Mumbai local trains ?: These trains are very safe, and even late-night travel is worry-free as working-class people are always there to give company.
 It is said, A job in Mumbai is not as tiring as the train travel itself.
 Shift jobs, Late hours, etc are common here.
 That is one of the main reasons if you have heard ‘Mumbai Never Sleeps’.

 RPF (Railway Police Force) takes extra care during the late-night for women travelers.
-Proper care is taken care of at railway stations which are far away in suburbs and are less crowded.
+Proper care is taken care of at railway stations which are far away in the suburbs and are less crowded.
 So never get worried when around railway premises, But yes always be alert and do not be overconfident at isolated locations unknown or new.
 Safety care should be taken while traveling on footboard in a crowded train.
-The good news is, There is zero tolerance now on traveling on the rooftop which was already an insensible view a few years back.
-Technology-wise ahead now, Know about the new door safety precautions taken.

-7. Why is Local trains called ‘Lifeline’ of Mumbai ? : For any reasons (technical, accidental, flooding etc) when local trains are not operational, Mumbai slows down.
-It is hard to think of reaching a job on time when there are any glitches in railway network.
+7. Why are Local trains called the ‘Lifeline’ of Mumbai, Still in 2023?: For any reason (technical, accidental, flooding, etc) when local trains are not operational, Mumbai slows down.
+It is hard to think of reaching a job on time when there are glitches in the railway network.
 Mumbai Road traffic is also well known here (Upcoming 13 metro lines has good plans to reduce road traffic).
-With so many alternate travel options like Auto, Taxi, BEST buses etc, commuting is still tough or next to impossible without local trains.
-Hence the term ‘Lifeline’.

-8. What about journey tickets ? : If you are a foreign tourist and not used to such huge crowd, i will recommend you travel inside First Class compartments and use ‘Tourist Ticket’ which has unlimited travel option around Mumbai.
-2 coaches on either side of local trains are available as first class coach.
-More about where to get your journey tickets more possible options, i have detailed below.
-See also AC Local Trains.
+8. What about journey tickets ?: If you are a foreign tourist and not used to such huge crowds, I will recommend you travel inside First Class compartments and use a ‘Tourist Ticket’ which has unlimited travel option around Mumbai.
+2 coaches on either side of local trains are available as a first-class coach.
+Alternately, the fastest growing option is the AC local trains which run with Non-AC trains (Not Separate).

 9. Where can i find more about local trains ?: Refer the train fares and time table section and go through local train article for more insight.

-More Questions ? : Feel free to use the comment box below and ask anything.
+More Questions ?: Feel free to use the comment box below and ask anything.

 Ticketing System

-Below are the ticketing modes with details for all types of journey tickets, i.e One way (Also called ‘Single journey’) and Return journey, First or Second class coach travel, AC or Non AC local trains, Platform tickets, etc.
+Below are the ticketing modes with details for all types of journey tickets, i.e. One way (Also called ‘Single journey’) and Return journey, First or Second class coach travel, AC or Non AC local trains, Platform tickets, etc.

-• Booking Office (Ticket Counters) : This is one of the oldest modes to get your journey tickets.
+• Booking Office (Ticket Counters): This is one of the oldest modes to get your journey tickets.
 Every railway station in Mumbai has one or more ticket counters which help with journey tickets, seasonal passes, platform tickets, smart card recharges, and inter-city journey tickets too.
-Transactions are done in CASH (Indian Rupees), Separate queue for those looking to buy First Class tickets / seasonal passes and card recharges.
+Transactions are done in CASH (Indian Rupees), a Separate queue for those looking to buy First Class tickets / seasonal passes and card recharges.

 Those who do not travel regularly on these suburban local trains or are not tech-savvy usually stand in long queues.
 On heavily crowded railway stations, railway staff members also help to get tickets via ATVM smart card machines (Details below).